Perfusion: Malperfusion

 Overperfusion and underperfusion should not be confused with hypoperfusion and hyperperfusion, which relate to the perfusion level relative to a tissue's current need to meet its metabolic needs.
 For example, hypoperfusion can be caused when an artery or arteriole that supplies blood to a volume of tissue becomes blocked by an embolus, causing either no blood or at least not enough blood to reach the tissue.
 Hyperperfusion can be caused by inflammation, producing hyperemia of a body part.
 Malperfusion, also called poor perfusion, is any type of incorrect perfusion.
 There is no official or formal dividing line between hypoperfusion and ischemia; sometimes the latter term refers to zero perfusion, but often it refers to any hypoperfusion that is bad enough to cause necrosis.

 Measurement

 In equations, the symbol Q is sometimes used to represent perfusion when referring to cardiac output.
 However, this terminology can be a source of confusion since both cardiac output and the symbol Q refer to flow (volume per unit time, for example, L/min), whereas perfusion is measured as flow per unit tissue mass (mL/(min·g)).

 Microspheres

-Microspheres that are labeled with radioactive isotopes have been widely used since the 1960s.
+Microspheres that are labeled with radioactive isotopes have been widely used to measure perfusion since the 1960s.
 Radioactively labeled particles are injected into the test subject and a radiation detector measures radioactivity in tissues of interest.
-Application of this process is used to develop radionuclide angiography, a method of diagnosing heart problems.
+Microspheres are used in radionuclide angiography, a method of diagnosing heart problems.

 In the 1990s, methods for using fluorescent microspheres became a common substitute for radioactive particles.